“Voice of what?”

 5. Interview like a pro

-If you’ve never run interviews before, you’ll want a script, like the one I linked to above.
+If you’ve never run interviews before, you’ll want a script to stay on track.

 After ~10 years of interviewing and because the social anxiety center of my brain is missing, interviews don’t phase me.

 But I still use a script for interviews.

 Here are other key voice-of-customer interview pointers:

 Chances are, they’re currently experiencing a local or global apocalypse.
 Be aware of the specifics because it’s good for small talk.